-

 Left winger Gary Roberts came into Welsh football with Denbigh Town and first played WP football with Bangor City.
 He drifted to Rhyl and then onto Welshpool Town where his displays caught the eye of Accrington Stanley boss John Coleman who signed him for the Conference club.

-saw him score 18 goals in his first 56 appearances for the club.
+Roberts' ball control and eye for a goal made him a firm favourite with Stanley supporters who saw him score 18 goals in his first 56 appearances for the club.
 He also caught the eye of football league clubs but was able to join them without moving as Stanley won the Conference and a return to the coveted position they lost many years earlier.
-During his first season in League football Gary was transferred to Ispwich Town where he scored four goals from 39 starts before moving to Crewe Alexandra on loan in January 2008.
+During his first season in league football Gary was transferred to Ipswich Town.where he scored twice in 40 league starts and made four starts without scoring during a brief loan period at Crewe.

 In July 2008 he switched to Huddersfield and by June 2012 had notched 31 goals from 164 starts.
+From there Gary moved to Swindon in June 2012 and scored four goals in 39 games before joining Chesterfield in June 2013 where, by January 2014, he had added seven goals in 21 appearances.

 Tom Bradshaw